 To empower refugees and immigrants in Memphis, TN by offering high-quality, tailored programing that encourages, educates, and equips individuals, families, and the community.
-We walk alongside newcomers as they integrate into American culture and work to achieve their personal and professional goals.
+We walk alongside our new neighbors as they integrate into American culture and work to achieve their personal and professional goals.

 Community, Collaboration, Diversity, Inclusion, Self-representation, and Self-sufficiency

 REP is a small but diverse team of native Memphians, refugees, and immigrants from different racial, cultural, generational, and socio-economic backgrounds.
 We bring a variety of perspectives, professional skills, and life experiences to our work.

 REP serves any and all interested refugees and immigrants living in and around Memphis, TN.
 Our participants span from infants to elders and come from over 20 different cultures.
 Currently, REP serves approximately 500 individuals comprising 120 families.